 by Doug Nesbitt

-While the Tories took Ontario back into recession, the American economy was booming in terms of GDP growth, hitting 4.5 percent in 1997 (and over 4 percent annual growth rates until 2001).
-With its biggest trading partner sucking up imports, Ontario’s bruised manufacturing sector began to revive.
+While the Tories took Ontario back into recession, the American economy continued its GDP growth boom, and hitting 4.5 percent in 1997 and 4 percent annual growth rates through to 2001.
+With Ontario’s biggest trading partner sucking up imports, Ontario’s bruised manufacturing sector began to revive.
 In late 1997, the unemployment rate began a four-year decline.
 At the very same time, the Toronto-centred housing crash bottomed out after an incredible 8-year slide.

 The housing crisis was one of the forgotten factors of why working people in Ontario felt so insecure during the 1990s recession.
-In the absence of good jobs and real social security programs, home ownership and growing home prices became the new family pension and income security plan for large numbers of working-class families.
-This was especially true after the Mulroney, Chretien and Harris destroyed publicly-funded housing projects, including co-operatives.
-In this leaner, meaner Canada of the 1990s, homes were not just something to live in, but an investment plan for the survival of working-class savings and prospects of a comfortable retirement…but only if you could afford to get your foot in the door.
+In the absence of good jobs and real social security programs, home ownership and growing home prices became increasingly attractive as the new family income security plan for many working people.
+The government-financed co-operative housing alternative was destroyed by Mulroney, Chretien and Harris.
+In this leaner, meaner Canada of the 1990s, homes became the privatized social security system – but only if you could inherit or afford a mortgage.

-By the spring of 1999, Ontario’s economic fortunes had largely reversed thanks to an American boom, and the lessening of federal austerity measures.
-Despite causing Ontario’s 1996 recession, the Harris Tories were quick to claim their Common Sense Revolution was responsible for the subsequent recovery.
+By the spring of 1999, Ontario’s economic fortunes had largely reversed thanks to the American boom and the end of federal funding cuts.
+Mike Harris, his party, and their business partners boldly claimed the Common Sense Revolution was responsible for the recovery.

 The Best Election Money Can Buy

-The Harris Tories were not going to count on the economic recovery to sweep them back into power.
-They set an Ontario election record in by spending $23.5 million during the 28-day election campaign.
-By comparison, the NDP and Liberals spent less than $6 million combined.
-The much-hyped and record-setting “third party” spending was just over $6 million and spread out across 29 registered advocacy groups.
-In other words, the Tories spent double what the two opposition parties and all advocacy groups spent combined.
+Despite improving economic circumstances, the Harris Tories were not going to count on the recovery to help them win the election.
+They needed a public relations machine the province had never seen.
+During the 28-day election campaign, they set an Ontario election spending record of $23.5 million.
+The NDP and Liberals together spent less than $6 million.
+The election’s much-hyped and record-setting “third party” spending was just over $6 million and spread out across 29 registered advocacy groups.
+The Tories doubled the combined spending of the two opposition parties and all advocacy groups.

 The Tories made all this possible by rewriting election campaign spending laws, campaigning through public money under the guise of ministerial advertising, and getting exceptionally fat donations from the business class and the wealthy.
 More than two-thirds of the money raised by the central Tory campaign came from corporations.
 A fair number of them were six-figure donations.

 The Tories also raised the limit on individual donations from $14,000 to $25,000.
-Working-class people can’t possibly donate $14,000 today, let alone $25,000 back then – but this is chump change for the wealthy.
-The Tories also effectively exempted party leader expenses from any limits.
+This was chump change for the wealthy, not working people.
+The Tories also effectively exempted party leader spending limits.
 The Tories spent $1.6 million on their election leadership tour.
 The Liberals spent $392,000, the NDP only $65,000.

-According to Robert MacDermid’s groundbreaking study of the 1999 election’s spending, the overall campaign spending limits were raised by 114 percent.
+According to Robert MacDermid’s groundbreaking study of the 1999 election’s spending, the Harris Tories raised overall campaign spending limits in Ontario by 114 percent.

 NDP betrayal, labour divided, right-wing Liberals